Peter Paul Rubens: Antwerp (1609–1621)

 Altarpieces such as The Raising of the Cross (1610) and The Descent from the Cross (1611–1614) for the Cathedral of Our Lady were particularly important in establishing Rubens as Flanders' leading painter shortly after his return.
 The Raising of the Cross, for example, demonstrates the artist's synthesis of Tintoretto's Crucifixion for the Scuola Grande di San Rocco in Venice, Michelangelo's dynamic figures, and Rubens's own personal style.
 This painting has been held as a prime example of Baroque religious art.
+Rubens also produced a number of pictures for the epitaphs of his friends and associates, including The Rockox Triptych for his close friend Nicolaas Rockox.

 Rubens used the production of prints and book title-pages, especially for his friend Balthasar Moretus, the owner of the large Plantin-Moretus publishing house, to extend his fame throughout Europe during this part of his career.
 In 1618, Rubens embarked upon a printmaking enterprise by soliciting an unusual triple privilege (an early form of copyright) to protect his designs in France, the Southern Netherlands, and United Provinces.
 He enlisted Lucas Vorsterman to engrave a number of his notable religious and mythological paintings, to which Rubens appended personal and professional dedications to noteworthy individuals in the Southern Netherlands, United Provinces, England, France, and Spain.
 With the exception of a few etchings, Rubens left the printmaking to specialists, who included Lucas Vorsterman, Paulus Pontius and Willem Panneels.
 He recruited a number of engravers trained by Christoffel Jegher, whom he carefully schooled in the more vigorous style he wanted.
 Rubens also designed the last significant woodcuts before the 19th-century revival in the technique.